Inulin Weight Loss: Can It Really Help You Drop Those Pounds?

 Insoluble fiber has a bulking action that helps increase the stool’s size and move it through the colon.
 Combined, these fibers help to improve stool consistency and frequency, thereby preventing or relieving constipation.

-Because of its effect on altering the composition of gut microbiota, insulin has been shown to regulate bowel peristalsis and colonic transit time and improve the consistency and frequency of the stool 5, 6.
+Because of its effect on altering the composition of gut microbiota, inulin has been shown to regulate bowel peristalsis and colonic transit time and improve the consistency and frequency of the stool 5, 6.

 3. Regulates blood sugar